 Below are some of the web sites shared in materials from the genealogy class.
 They appear in alphabetical order with a brief description.

-Library of Congress National Digital Library – “American Memory” section has historical images from around the country.
+- Library of Congress National Digital Library – Has historical images from around the country.

 Have a Genealogy Question?